Eriq La Salle: Career

+In 2002, he produced the feature film The Salton Sea.
+That same year, he produced, directed and starred in the movie Crazy as Hell.
+In 2003 he wrote, directed and starred in "Memphis", an episode of The Twilight Zone.
 On January 31, 2003, he made a cameo appearance in Biker Boyz as Slick Will, a mechanic.
 He played a Jamaican gangster in the independent film Johnny Was opposite Vinnie Jones, Samantha Mumba, Lennox Lewis, and Roger Daltrey.
 La Salle lived in Belfast for four weeks while filming the movie, which he supported at the premiere of the film during the 2006 American Black Film Festival in Miami.

 La Salle starred in the Hallmark Channel original movie, Relative Stranger, which premiered on March 14, 2009.
 Also in the movie were Cicely Tyson and La Salle's former ER castmates Michael Michele (Dr. Cleo Finch) and Michael Beach (Al Boulet).

 In 2010, La Salle played the United Nations Secretary General in the series finale of 24, and guest-starred in an episode of Covert Affairs in August of the same year.
 In 2011, he played two recurring roles: first as a Caribbean community leader who rallied against the product Rasta Monsta in HBO's How to Make it in America, the second as the neuropsychiatrist E-Mo in CBS' A Gifted Man.